ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

    ```
  - Keywords and data types declaration should be in **UPPERCASE**
  - `FROM, WHERE, INTO, JOIN, GROUP BY, ORDER BY` expressions should be aligned so, that all their arguments are placed under each other
- - All objects must used with schema names: `FROM dbo.Table`
+ - All objects must used with schema names but without database and server name: `FROM dbo.Table`

 Example: